maths/moodle-qtype_stack/doc/en/Installation/index.md

 You must be able to connect to the CAS, and for the CAS to successfully create plots, before you can use STACK.
 You might want to try [optimising Maxima](../CAS/Optimising_Maxima.md) access times.

-You should now have a question type available to the moodle quiz.
+You should now have a question type available to the Moodle quiz.

 ## 5. Add the STACK quiz report {#Report}